-Cons: Specific fit, moisture build up
+Cons: Specific fit, moisture build up, only 1 lens included

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The POC Lobes is an all mountain option with great fit and comfort for skiers and snowboarders with a smaller build.
+The POC Lobes is an all mountain option with great fit and comfort for skiers and snowboarders with a smaller facial structure.
 Our smaller testers, especially those with narrower cheekbones, enjoyed the fit whether used with a helmet or beanie.
 The optical quality is excellent with POC's Zeiss-made lenses in conjunction with the large field of view provided by the frameless style.
 The Lobes performed equally well at the resort and in the backcountry.

-Extra lenses are available for the Lobes and the lens swap is extremely easy, similar to the Dragon NFX's lens system, simply by pressing the goggle to the frame and sliding six pins into place on the edges of the lens.
-The Oakley Airbrake is somewhat quicker, but the Lobes switch is easily done, even on the chairlift.
+Extra lenses are available for the Lobes and the lens swap is relatively easy, similar to the Dragon NFX's lens system, simply by pressing the lens to the frame and sliding six pins into place on the edges of the lens.
+A new breed of magnetic lens goggles has recently taken the market by storm, however, and you can change the lenses on goggles like the Anon M4 without even taking them off your face.
+The Oakley Airbrake XL is somewhat quicker to swap lenses, but the Lobes switch is easily done, even on the chairlift.

 — Jason Cronk